DATA-606-SUMMER-2023/Thomas_Data606/docs/report.md

 ### Research Question(s):
 Given the data source, there are few questions in my analysis that I would like to address:
 1. What is the number of crashes that occurred for each county?
-2. Number of crashes for each year?
+2. What is the number of crashes for each year?
 3. Does inclement weather condition impact more crashes?
 4. What is the county with the most crashes?